-- ULTRA-DD produced by far the most papers (425). - All the projects performed above world average for percentage of highly cited papers and fieldnormalised citation impact. - Research papers associated with APPROACH, CANCER-ID and ZAPI were very well-cited with field-normalised citation impacts of two (2.07), three (3.27), and four (4.34) times the world average, respectively.
-They are also the only projects in this call that are higher than the average for all IMI projects (2.03). - Over half of CANCER-ID papers are highly cited (52.2%).
+- ULTRA-DD produced by far the most papers (444). - All the projects performed at or above world average for percentage of highly cited papers and fieldnormalised citation impact. - Research papers associated with APPROACH, CANCER-ID and ZAPI were very well-cited with fieldnormalised citation impacts of two (2.02) and three (3.14, 3.65) times the world average, respectively. - Half of CANCER-ID papers are highly cited (50.8%).